 To get the Greyhound up and running, AC had to lengthen the Aceca's wheelbase as well as do away with the old transverse leaf suspension, which took up valuable space for the engine in the front and the rear passengers at the back.

 The Greyhound also sat on an entirely different type of 100in wheelbase frame from the Aceca.

 Other significant differences were that the Greyhound was fitted with rack-and-pinion steering, while the rear end had semi-trailing arms instead of the Ace/Aceca's wishbone layout.

-Despite all of the effort, the consensus among the motoring media was that the Greyhound didn't handle anywhere near as well as the Ace and Aceca while the extra weight dulled performance, irrespective of the engine fitted in the car, which could either be a choice of one from AC, Bristol or Ford.
+Despite all of the effort, the consensus among the motoring media was that the Greyhound didn't handle anywhere near as well as the Ace and Aceca.
+At the same time, the extra weight dulled performance, irrespective of the engine fitted in the car, which could either be a choice of one from AC, Bristol or Ford.

 The majority of the Greyhound's competitors had more powerful engines, which provided performance levels to match the car's aggressive appearance.

-The fact is that the "almost four-seater" Greyhound was too large, too heavy, and not nearly as nimble as the two-seater Aceca.
+The fact is that the "almost four-seater" Greyhound was too large, too heavy, and not nearly as agile as the two-seater Aceca.

 Got a question, a comment, a suggestion or an offer??? - FEEL FREE TO CONTACT US ANYTIME!!<